Emceelamb/config-files/README.md

 # Configuration files

-My .dot files, shell scripts, and various configuration files as I learn more about the machine.
+My .dot files, shell scripts, and various configuration files as I learn more about the machine..

 ## Some of my favorite tools
 ### Operating systems